kiboschool/course-c4s-writing/src/communicating-for-success/reading-well/reading-technical-writing.md

 > 📖 Read this article on [how to read code written by someone else](https://towardsdatascience.com/the-most-efficient-way-to-read-code-written-by-someone-else-cb1a05102b76)

-> **(Optional)** 📖You can also read this additional article for more tips for [quickly and effectively reading other people's code](https://selftaughtcoders.com/how-to-quickly-and-effectively-read-other-peoples-code/)
+> **(Optional)** 📖 You can also read this additional article for more tips for [quickly and effectively reading other people's code](https://selftaughtcoders.com/how-to-quickly-and-effectively-read-other-peoples-code/)

 ---